 When it comes to the actual day of the test you’re going to need to go through a few different steps and processes to make sure that you’re fully prepared and ready to go.
 So there’s no easy answer to how to pass calculus without studying or how to pass AP Calculus AB class.
 You’re going to want to keep yourself comfortable and definitely make sure that you’re not going to miss out on anything.

 Getting sleep means that you’re going to be focused and you’re going to be wide awake when it comes time for the test.
 You’ll be able to pay attention to each of the questions and you’ll have no problem getting through the whole day.

 Take some time off the day before your test rather than trying to cram anymore.
 You’re not going to be able to remember anything else this late in the game anyway.

 Make sure that you pack everything you’re going to need the day before the test.
 That means lay out the clothes you’re going to wear and pack up your pens and pencils, your calculator and anything else you’ll need.

-- Know Where to Be and When – Make sure you check out where you’re supposed to be down to the room number and make sure you know what time you’re supposed to be there.
+Make sure you check out where you’re supposed to be down to the room number and make sure you know what time you’re supposed to be there.

-- Make Sure Your Calculator is Approved – Not every type of calculator is going to be approved so make sure that yours is before you get to the test day.
+Not every type of calculator is going to be approved so make sure that yours is before you get to the test day.
 You do not want to have to walk in without a calculator at all.

 Have extra batteries for your calculator.
 If anything happens, you definitely don’t want to be left without a calculator to help you along where you can use it.